mkaebi/APtools/README.md

+# Asset pricing tools

-# This repository contains functions that can be usefull for research in empirical asset pricing
+This repository contains functions that can be usefull for research in empirical asset pricing